 Jeremy Jones has been a bright star on the snowboarding scene for more than 20 years.
 As a true pioneer of the sport, leading the way with a new way of accessing the mountains with snowboards and working with mother nature, today he’s more relevant than ever.

 — Seeing the effects of climate change on the mountains, the communities and the snow is heartbreaking.
 I see it everywhere I go and it makes me consider my impact and drives me to do everything I can to slow it down.
 For example, I do a lot more snowboarding within driving distance to my house.
-I still love to travel, but I try to pick one trip a year, where I go for a longer period because I know that I will probably not go back.
+I still love to travel, and before Covid I would try and pick one trip a year, where I could go for a longer period because I know that I would probably not go back.

 — As a kid I loved all kinds of sports, but when I first started snowboarding I had a one-track mind and from that moment on it’s all I wanted to do.
 I am not totally sure why, but I think it was the combination of the freedom that comes with riding down a mountain and being able to feel that I am really interacting with nature.

 The passion is still as strong as ever, but what sets Jeremy apart from the crowd is his willingness to evolve and create his style of big mountain snowboarding, which has gone from the margins to the center of attention.
 These days, even the park riders want to explore remote regions, go winter camping and open up new terrain.
 But Jeremy’s been out there a long time, leading the way, and it’s where he wants to be.

 — The vast openness and freedom the mountains provide are like nothing else in the world.
 Societal rules are replaced with nature’s rules, and nature’s rules are a lot more natural to me.
 To be able to go where you want, do what you want, to have open space, a place to breathe and beat to your own drum.
 The mountains ground me and set me free at the same time.
 They are my power source.